wikic/wikic/README.md

 The `_config.yml` and `wikic.config.js` in `wikic.cwd` will be loaded as `wikic.config`.

-The `_config.yml` closest to markdown will be merged into `context.site` (global config which is passed to plugins).
+The `_config.yml` closest to markdown will be merged into `context.site`.

-Front Matter in each markdown will be merged into `context.page` (page config which is passed to plugins) respectively.
+Front Matter in each markdown will be merged into `context.page` respectively.

 **Note**: In `wikic.cwd`, `wikic.config.js` > `_config.yml`